x-govuk/govuk-prototype-components/docs/masthead.md

 ## When to use this component

-Use the masthead component on the landing page of non-transactional, product-orientated services.
+Use the masthead to

-Use this component to introduce users to your service and its primary benefits.
-Optionally provide a link to the primary call to action such as signing up or reading the instructions on how to get started.
+- introduce a major section or topic area
+- give greater emphasis to page headings
+- guide users into specific areas of functionality
+- create visual hierarchy for key landing pages within your service

+For example, use it on topic overview pages, category or collection pages, or to introduce a key workflow in your service.

+## When not to use this component

+Do not use the masthead:

+- on every page of your service – reserve it for key landing pages and section introductions
+- as a replacement for standard page headings
+- when a simple page title would be more appropriate
+- on transactional pages where users are completing tasks

 ## How it works

-The masthead uses your service’s brand colour (set using `$govuk-brand-colour`) and can include:
+The masthead uses a lighter tint of your service’s brand colour for its background.
+It works well for internal pages and section introductions, giving clear hierarchy without overwhelming the page content.
+It can include:

 - a [phase banner](https://design-system.service.gov.uk/components/phase-banner/)
 - [breadcrumbs](https://design-system.service.gov.uk/components/breadcrumbs/)
-- the product name or proposition
+- a title
-- a description of key benefits
+- a short description
 - a call to action button
 - a representative illustration

-It should appear directly below the header, and take up the full width of the page.
+The masthead should appear directly below the header and take up the full width of the page.

-If your service uses [the service navigation component](https://design-system.service.gov.uk/components/service-navigation/), this should appear directly above the masthead and use the `govuk-service-navigation--inverse` modifier class:
+You can use HTML or, if you are using Nunjucks or the GOV.UK Prototype Kit, you can use the Nunjucks macro.

+## Masthead with a dark background

+If you need greater visual impact and brand presence, use the masthead with a dark background.

 {{ appExample({
-  example: "masthead-below-service-navigation"
+  example: "masthead-inverse"
 }) }}

+Use a masthead with a dark background to:

+- introduce users to your service for the first time
+- highlight your service’s core value proposition
+- create visual impact for your product homepage

+You can optionally provide a link to the primary call to action such as signing up or reading the instructions on how to get started.

+Make sure all users can see content in the masthead – the background colour must have a contrast ratio of at least 4.5:1 with white to [meet WCAG 2.2 success criterion 1.4.3 Contrast (minimum), level AA](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).

+### Showing white links and buttons

+To configure the component to use a dark background with white text and links:

+- add a `x-govuk-masthead--inverse` modifier class to the outer `<div>` element of the component HTML
+- add the `govuk-breadcrumbs--inverse` modifier class to the breadcrumb (if you are using one inside the component)
+- add the `govuk-button--inverse` modifier class to the start button (if you are using one inside the component)

-You can use HTML or, if you are using Nunjucks or the GOV.UK Prototype Kit, you can use the Nunjucks macro.
+Or if you’re using Nunjucks, add `inverse: true` to the Nunjucks macro.

+### Using alongside the service navigation component

+If your service uses [the service navigation component](https://design-system.service.gov.uk/components/service-navigation/), place it directly above the masthead and add the `govuk-service-navigation--inverse` modifier class.
+This creates a unified header area with the service navigation and masthead appearing as one section.

+{{ appExample({
+  example: "masthead-inverse-below-service-navigation"
+}) }}

 ## Nunjucks macro options